-Gracie displayed many of the traits of autism including avoidance of social touch and verbal and nonverbal communication, repetition of actions, and overall behaviorial problems such as trantrums, outbursts, and public fits.
+Gracie displayed many of the traits of autism including avoidance of social touch and verbal and nonverbal communication, repetition of actions, and overall behavioral problems such as tantrums, outbursts, and public fits.
 She was diagnosed with mild to moderate autism a little after her second birthday, but her parents, Gina and Wade Gregory, say caring for her consumed about 75% of their day.

 It is around this time that Gracie's parents first heard about a trial using cold blood in the treatment of autism.
 After taking part in this phase I trial, Gracie has never been the same.